 Dr Maude David’s laboratory studies gut-brain interactions to understand how the gut microbiota can impact our behavior, specifically in Autism Spectrum Disorder and Generalized Anxiety Disorder.
 Her team uses a crowd-sourced approach to collect lifestyle information, dietary habits, and microbiome samples.
 Her laboratory also works on identifying bottlenecks in microbiome data exploration and has been developing new biocomputing methods to improve sequencing data annotation and analysis.
 Her interest lies in using machine learning algorithms to extract meaningful information from massive datasets already publicly available such as the Human Microbiome Project.

 In this project, we seek to learn a set of properties to describe individual taxa and entire microbial communities more effectively than a list of taxa can.
 We condense the variable space in the human gut microbiome from thousands of taxa to a latent variable landscape of only hundreds of variables, thereby utilizing community level signatures to increase power and reproducibility in microbiome studies.
 To do so, we use a system of embeddings that transforms human gut microbiome taxonomic data into a continuous, dense, low-dimensional space.
 We show for example that embedded gut microbiome data is more informative of the inflammatory bowel disease (IBD) status of the host than normalized taxonomic counts and other dimensionality reduction methods such as Principal Coordinate ordination.
-You can find our pre-preprint here.
+You can find our first paper in Plos Computational Biology here.

 The laboratory has been working on feeding mice specific microbial taxa, which previously were found enriched in individuals in individual with Autism Spectrum Disorder and/or General Anxiety Disorder.
 Behavior testing has been implemented to evaluate if the microbe being supplemented seems to have an effect on the behavior of the mice.
 We are also applying a combination of multi-Omics analysis in an attempt to unravel some of the mechanisms underlaying the interactions between the gut microbiota and the brain.